Bayesian Matrix Decomposition and Applications: Regular Univariate Models and Conjugacy

 To establish a connection with the inverse-Gamma distribution, we can set $S=\nu s^2$.
 Then the inverse-Chi-squared distribution can also be denoted by $\rx\sim \inversegammadist(\frac{\nu}{2}, \frac{S}{2})$ if $\rx \sim \inversechidist(\nu, s^2)$, the form of which conforms to the univariate case of the inverse-Wishart distribution (Definition~\ref{definition:multi_inverse_wishart}).
 And we will observe the similarities in the posterior parameters as well.
 Figure~\ref{fig:dist_inversechisquared} illustrates the impact of different parameters $\nu, s^2$ for the inverse-Chi-squared distribution. \end{definition}

-\begin{exercise}[Conjugate prior for the variance of a Gaussian distribution] Show that the inverse-Chi-squared distribution is a conjugate prior for the Gaussian variance parameter when the mean parameter is fixed.
-Hint: the derivation follows the same procedure as in the inverse-Gamma case. \end{exercise}
+\begin{exercise}[Conjugate prior for the variance of a Gaussian distribution] Show that the inverse-Chi-squared distribution is a conjugate prior for the Gaussian variance parameter when the mean parameter is fixed. \textit{Hint: The derivation follows the same procedure as in the inverse-Gamma case.} \end{exercise}

-As we have seen that the normal-inverse-Gamma distribution is a joint conjugate prior for Gaussian mean and variance parameters.
-The \textit{normal-inverse-Chi-squared (NIX)} distribution defined as follows is an alternative joint conjugate prior. \begin{definition}[Normal-Inverse-Chi-Squared (NIX) Distribution] Similar to the normal-inverse-Gamma distribution, the normal-inverse-Chi-squared (NIX) distribution is defined as (where again we set $S=\nu s^2$ as that in the inverse-Chi-square distribution to establish a connection with the normal-inverse-Gamma density)
+As previously discussed, the normal-inverse-Gamma (NIG) distribution serves as a joint conjugate prior for the mean and variance of a Gaussian distribution.
+The \textit{normal-inverse-Chi-squared (NIX)} distribution defined as follows is an alternative joint conjugate prior. \begin{definition}[Normal-Inverse-Chi-Squared (NIX) Distribution] Similar to the normal-inverse-Gamma distribution, the \textit{normal-inverse-Chi-squared (NIX) distribution} is defined as (where again we set $S=\nu s^2$ as that in the inverse-Chi-square distribution to establish a connection with the normal-inverse-Gamma density)

 where $\sigma^2, \nu, s^2>0$, and $Z_{\nix}(\kappa, \nu, s^2)$ is a normalizing constant: